 - Test your action: test your action to see if it's working as expected.

-If you’re on a free trial or paid Zapier plan, your Zaps are not limited to a single action.
+If you’re on a free trial or paid Zapier plan, you can add multiple actions to your Zaps.
 You can customize your Zap further with any of the following:

-- Additional action steps: to add more actions, click the + icon after a step.
+- Additional action steps: to add more actions, click the plusicon after a step.

 - Search steps: use a search step to find existing data in your apps.